DiogoRibeiro7/diogoribeiro7/README.md

 ---

 ## 📈 Let’s Connect and Collaborate
 Thanks for visiting!
-I’m eager to partner with fellow data enthusiasts, researchers, and professionals.
-Browse my projects or get in touch—I’m always open to exploring ideas and driving impactful innovation together.
+I’m keen to partner with data enthusiasts, researchers, and product teams.
+Browse my projects or get in touch—happy to explore ideas and build useful things together.

 <div align="center">
   <a href="https://medium.com/@neverforget-1975">